rodroidmods/kittymemory-rs/README.md

 Production-ready Rust bindings for [KittyMemory](https://github.com/MJx0/KittyMemory) — a comprehensive memory manipulation library for Android and iOS.

 > **⚠️ Important**: Use version **0.2.5 or higher**.
 Earlier versions (0.2.0-0.2.4) contain compilation issues for Android targets.
 Version 0.2.5+ is the official stable release.
+>
+> **Note**: The `keystone` feature for assembly patching is currently experimental and may have build issues.
+Use hex/bytes patching for production.

 ## Features